ASTROLOGY AND MICHEL GAUQUELIN

 In astrology, Mars has long been associated with drive, aggression, competition, and physical energy, traits that are also common among successful athletes.
 Gauquelin’s data showed that Mars appeared in these key zones more frequently in the charts of top athletes than would be expected by chance.

-This finding was based on an analysis of over 20,000 professional athletes and was later replicated in smaller-scale studies by independent researchers.
-The effect was too consistent to ignore, and it sent shockwaves through both the astrological and scientific communities.
+This finding was based on an analysis of over 20,000 professional athletes and was subsequently replicated in smaller studies.
+The effect’s consistency attracted attention from both astrological and scientific communities.

 Skeptics were deeply uncomfortable.
 Some tried to discredit the methodology.
 Others suggested data manipulation, but repeated investigations could not entirely debunk the results.
 The Mars Effect remains one of the most persistent anomalies in scientific testing of astrological claims.